Cognigy/Documentation/docs/webchat/plugins.md

 # Webchat Plugins

-You can customize the Webchat by adding plugins from the [plugin collection](https://github.com/Cognigy/WebchatPlugins/tree/master) on GitHub or by creating your own.
+You can customize the Webchat widget by adding plugins from the [plugin collection](https://github.com/Cognigy/WebchatPlugins/tree/master) on GitHub or by creating your own.
 Set up plugins:

 - [For testing purposes in the Demo Webchat](#test-plugins-in-demo-webchat) by using the Webchat Endpoint settings.
 - In your production environment, [to add plugins](#implement-plugins-in-production) to the Webchat in your website.